ObolNetwork/obol-docs/docs/fr/resources.md

 ---
 sidebar_position: 6
-description: Resources for further reading
+description: A collection of links to products and content relating to Distributed Validators.
 ---

-# Resources and Further Reading
+# Useful Links
-See here a list of internal and external resources for further reading and exploration.
+The following is a curated list of the best internal and external resources for using, creating, running, building, and researching Distributed Validators.
+To add to this list, please open a [pull request](https://github.com/ObolNetwork/obol-docs/pulls/).

 ## Deposit Interfaces